pashashiz/scanet3/README.md

 Compiled graphs are fully calculated in native code (on CPU, GPU or TPU) and only result is returned back via `DirectBuffer`which points into native memory.

-`DirectBuffer` is wrapped with `Tensor` object which allows to slice and read data in a convenient way (just like `Breeze` or `Numpy` does).
+`DirectBuffer` is wrapped with `Tensor` read-only object which allows to slice and read data in a convenient way (just like `Breeze` or `Numpy` does).

-The optimizer is built on `Spark` and can optimize the model in a distributed/parallel way.
+The optimizer is built on top of `Spark` and can optimize the model in a distributed/parallel way.
+The chosen algorithm - `Data parallelism with synchronous model averaging`.
+The dataset is split between the workers and each epoch is run independently on each data split, at the end of each epoch parameters are averaged and broadcasted back to each worker.

 The input data is expected to be `RDD[Array[TensorType]`.
-Usually, `TensorType` is choosen to be  `Float` since it performs best on GPU, but that is not limited to it.
+Usually, `TensorType` is choosen to be `Float` since it performs best on GPU, also `Double` can be used.

-Example of a simple classifier based on fully connected NN with 1 hidden layer training on MNIST dataset:
+Example of a simple MNIST dataset classifier:

 ``` scala
 val (trainingDs, testDs) = MNIST.load(sc, trainingSize = 30000)